Last updated and effective from 16 March 2021

 About Kids Web Services

 Kids Web Services (“KWS” or “Kids Web Services”) is a parental consent management platform for publishers of children’s websites and mobile applications.
-KWS enables publishers to comply with children’s data privacy laws such as the Children’s Online Privacy Protection Act, as amended (“COPPA”) and General Data Protection Regulation (EU) 2016/679 (“GDPR”).
+KWS enables publishers to comply with children’s data privacy laws such as the Children’s Online Privacy Protection Act, as amended (“COPPA”), the General Data Protection Regulation (EU) 2016/679 and the United Kingdom General Data Protection Regulation (the “GDPRs”).
 KWS is designed for use by:

 - publishers, who use KWS to configure and operate the parental consent and permissioning process for their mobile application or website